-The landlord is not entitled to withdraw from the property lease agreement before the expiration date and any contractual withdrawal right in favor of the landlord would be inconsistent with the Tenancy Law and, therefore, null and void.
+The landlord is not entitled to withdraw from the property lease agreement before the expiration date and any contractual withdrawal right in favour of the landlord would be inconsistent with the Tenancy Law and, therefore, null and void.

-The tenant is entitled to withdraw from the property lease agreement before the expiration date if there are serious reasons (gravi motivi) by giving six months' prior notice; the parties may also provide the tenant with a contractual withdrawal right, entitling the same to freely withdraw from the lease agreement before its expiration.
-The serious reasons have been defined by case law and may be summarized as unforeseeable, subsequent events outside the control of the tenant.
+The tenant is entitled to withdraw from the property lease agreement before the expiration date if there are "serious reasons" (gravi motivi) by giving six months' prior notice; these serious reasons have been defined by the case law as unforeseeable and supervening events outside the control of the tenant.
+The parties may also provide the tenant with a contractual.

+Withdrawal right, entitling the same to freely withdraw from the lease agreement before its expiration.